GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/README.md

 You will implement an end-to-end “Knowledge Worker Assist” use case for a fictional Financial Services company called GenWealth.
 GenWealth is an investment advisory firm that combines personalized service with cutting-edge technology to deliver tailored investment strategies to their clients that aim to generate market-beating results.

-You will add 3 new Gen AI features to GenWealth’s existing Investment Advisory software:
+You will add 3 new Gen AI features to GenWealth's existing Investment Advisory software:

-1. First, you will improve the investment search experience for GenWealth’s Financial Advisors using semantic search powered by AlloyDB AI.
+1. First, you will improve the investment search experience for GenWealth's Financial Advisors using semantic search powered by AlloyDB AI.
-2. Second, you will build a Customer Segmentation feature for GenWealth’s Marketing Analysts to identify prospects for new products and services.
+2. Second, you will build a Customer Segmentation feature for GenWealth's Marketing Analysts to identify prospects for new products and services.
-3. Third, you will build a Gen AI chatbot that will supercharge productivity for GenWealth’s Financial Advisors.
+3. Third, you will build a Gen AI chatbot that will supercharge productivity for GenWealth's Financial Advisors.

-This demo highlights AlloyDB AI’s integration with [Vertex AI LLMs](https://cloud.google.com/model-garden?hl=en) for both embeddings and text completion models.
+This demo highlights AlloyDB AI's integration with [Vertex AI LLMs](https://cloud.google.com/model-garden?hl=en) for both embeddings and text completion models.
 You will learn how to query AlloyDB with natural language using embeddings and vector similarity search, and you will build the backend for a RAG-powered Gen AI chatbot that is grounded in your application data.

 ## Tech Stack